featured image

 Voluntary Deductions

 Voluntary deductions are deductions agreed upon between the employer and employee.
-These can include contributions to charitable organisations, and gift programs for other employees.
+These can include contributions to charitable organisations, such as regular donations to support local communities or international causes.
+Many employers offer payroll giving schemes, which enable employees to contribute to their chosen charities directly from their salary.

 Deductions for employee benefits